chaufon/maintenance-app/README.md

 * Pagination always at the end of the page
 * Remove modify_date from History detail
 * Autofocus on single field forms
+* return HttpResponseForbidden(), is that fine or can be improve.

 ## NEW FEATURES